Pharmacogenomics and cancer

 Glivec and leukaemia

-Glivec®, is a tyrosine kinase inhibitor.
-It is able to recognise and target this specific BCR-ABL fusion protein, so can be used to block cancer cell growth in leukaemia patients who have the Philadelphia chromosome.
+The drug Glivec®, or imatinib, is a tyrosine kinase inhibitor.
+It can recognise and target this specific BCR-ABL fusion protein, so can be used to block cancer cell growth in people with CML who have the Philadelphia chromosome.

 The future of cancer therapy

-One of the key benefits of developing targeted therapies for cancer is that current therapies, such as chemotherapy, cause a number of harmful side effects.
-Many current chemotherapy drugs target dividing cells whether they are cancer cells or not.
+A hallmark of cancer cells is that they divide rapidly.
+Many current chemotherapy drugs target dividing rapidly cells whether they are cancer cells or not.
 This is why some chemotherapy drugs cause hair loss as they kill the cells of the hair follicles that normally divide a lot.
 Similarly, gut cells divide rapidly, so chemotherapy can cause sickness.